 What is the job demand for Environmental Planners?

-Employment of urban and regional planners is projected to grow 10 percent from 2012 to 2022, about as fast as the average for all occupations.
-Population increases and emphasis on environmental issues will drive employment growth for environmental planners.
+Employment of urban and regional planners is projected to grow 7 percent between 2020 and 2030.* Population increases and emphasis on environmental issues will drive employment growth for environmental planners.

 How do I get an Environmental Planner degree?